AviatrixSystems/Docs/HowTos/gateway.rst

 You can change Gateway Size if need to change gateway throughput.
 The gateway will restart with a different instance size.

+To configure, click Gateway on the left navigation panel, select the desired gateway, click Edit.
+Scroll down to "Gateway Resize" and in the drop down menu, select the new gateway instance size.
+Click "Change".
+The gateway instance will be stopped and restarted again with the new instance size.

 Source NAT
 ------------